The Playboy Club

 The Playboy Club is an American historical crime drama television series that aired on NBC from September 19 to October 3, 2011.
 Set in 1961, the series centers on the employees (known as Bunnies) of the original Playboy Club operating in Chicago.
-The Playboy Club stars Eddie Cibrian, Laura Benanti, Amber Heard, Jenna Dewan Tatum, Naturi Naughton, Leah Renee, Wes Ramsey, Jenifer Lewis, and David Krumholtz.
+The Playboy Club stars Eddie Cibrian, Laura Benanti, Amber Heard, Jenna Dewan, Naturi Naughton, Leah Renee, Wes Ramsey, Jenifer Lewis, and David Krumholtz.

 The Playboy Club was canceled on October 4, 2011, after three episodes aired, due to its low ratings.
 It was the first cancellation of the 2011–12 television season.
 NBC continued to film the series until October 10, 2011, hoping to sell the series to another network.

 When production wrapped on October 10, 2011, Chad Hodge (the show's creator and executive producer) and Benanti both tweeted that they had finished seven episodes, including the pilot.
 Benanti further stated that the seventh episode has two endings, one of which is more final to the series.